 Although lockdown meant many of us couldn't pray the Eid al-Fitr prayer, we may be able to pray the Eid al-Adha prayer.
 (Please check with your local masjid to make arrangements).

-The Eid prayer can be slightly confusing, since we only do it once a year and it's necessary to refresh our memory!
+The Eid prayer can be slightly confusing, since we only do it twice a year and it's necessary to refresh our memory!
 So we've prepared an easy guide to help you pray the Eid prayer.
 Follow the below steps on both Eid al-Fitr and Eid al-Adha.
 (They are based on the Hanafi school of thought).

 Before you start